M1-CHPS/glhpc/docs/lecture2.md

 In practice, there is some overhead, we must handle dependencies between instructions, etc.

----

-## Introduction to parallelism - Types of parallelism
+## Parallelism Basics - Types of parallelism

 We consider three main types of parallelism